A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Introduction

-\IEEEPARstart{T}{he} recent growth of Internet of Things (IoT) technology has enabled the creation and acquisition of a wide variety of data.
-Such data are regarded as important economic resources that can be used for marketing, finance, and IoT solution development.
-Supervised learning and unsupervised learning are typical approaches for analyzing the acquired data and extracting useful information.
-In general, supervised learning algorithms require a sufficient amount of labeled training data for achieving high information extraction performance.
-In contrast, unsupervised learning such as clustering can extract useful information without requiring labeled training data. $ k $-means \cite{lloyd82}, Gaussian Mixture Model (GMM) \cite{mclachlan19}, and Self-Organizing Map (SOM) \cite{kohonen82} are typical clustering algorithms.
-Although $ k $-means, GMM, and SOM are quite simple and highly applicable, these algorithms have to specify the number of clusters or the size of the network in advance.
-This drawback makes it difficult to apply these algorithms to data whose distributions are unknown and/or continually changing.
+Recent advances in the Internet of Things (IoT) have enabled the creation and acquisition of a wide variety of data.
+Such data are considered important economic resources that can be used in marketing, finance, and the development of IoT solutions.
+Supervised and unsupervised learning are typical approaches for analyzing acquired data and extracting valuable information.
+In general, supervised learning algorithms require sufficient labeled training data to achieve high information extraction performance.
+In contrast, unsupervised learning approaches, such as clustering, can extract valuable information without the need for labeled training data. $k$-means \cite{lloyd82}, Gaussian Mixture Model (GMM) \cite{mclachlan19}, and Self-Organizing Map (SOM) \cite{kohonen82} are representative clustering algorithms.
+Although $k$-means, GMM, and SOM are simple and highly applicable, these algorithms require the number of clusters or the network size to be specified in advance.
+This limitation makes it difficult to apply them to data whose distribution is unknown or continually changing.

-Growing Neural Gas (GNG) \cite{fritzke95} and Adjusted Self-Organizing Incremental Neural Network (ASOINN) \cite{shen08} can adaptively generate topological networks (i.e., nodes and edges) depending on the distributions of given data.
-Thus, these algorithms do not require any pre-defined parameters unlike $ k $-means and SOM.
-Thanks to this feature, these algorithms are used as an information extraction method in unknown environments, such as simultaneous localization and mapping \cite{chin18}, and knowledge acquisition for robots \cite{parisi18}.
-However, GNG and SOINN tend to permanently and excessively generate nodes in their networks for memorizing new information, which may collapse learned information.
-This trade-off is called the plasticity-stability dilemma \cite{carpenter88}.

-Adaptive Resonance Theory (ART) \cite{carpenter91b, grossberg23} is one of the most successful approaches for handling the plasticity-stability dilemma while realizing continual learning.
-ART-based topological clustering algorithms \cite{masuyama19b,masuyama22a}, which use Correntropy-Induced Metric (CIM) \cite{liu07} as a similarity measure, show faster and more stable self-organizing ability than other ART-based algorithms \cite{carpenter91b,vigdor07,wang19,masuyama22b}.
-However, these algorithms have two data-dependent parameters, namely a similarity threshold (i.e., a vigilance parameter) for a node learning process and an edge deletion threshold for a topology adjustment method, which have a significant impact on their clustering performance.